 A prosperous life with too much food and too little exercise is to blame.
 Experts say the rapid rise in obesity and decline in physical activity are mainly responsible for high levels of cardiovascular disease in this country and many cancers.

-They say three-fourths of premature deaths from cardiovascular disease and half of premature deaths from cancer can be attributed to lack of a
+They say three-fourths of premature deaths from cardiovascular disease and half of premature deaths from cancer can be attributed to lack of a low-risk lifestyle.

 The five healthy habits identified for longevity are well known to cardiologists.
 “These are established lifestyle factors that have been shown to reduce future cardiovascular risk in multiple long-term studies,” says Dr. Ahmed.